-The sunflower was once an emblem of the Sun God of the Incas.
+The sunflower was once an emblem of the Inca Sun God.
 This well-loved genus is 150 species strong and includes not only sprightly garden plants but commercially important food and oil crops.
 Our easy-to-grow selections make great cut flowers and attract bees plus tolerate a wide range of soil conditions.

 Noted horticulturist, David Salman from High Country Gardens kindly sent us this dazzling Helianthus ‘Lemon Queen’ and Helianthus maximiliana ‘Dakota Sunshine’ cross selected from seedlings originating at Lauren Springer and Scott Ogden’s Colorado residence.
 A vigorous selection for regions with short growing seasons, ‘Dakota Queen’ releases a buoyant flood of bright yellow daisies that crown tall stocky reddish stems clad in rough deep green linear leaves.
 Blooming by the middle of August, far earlier than most maximiliana species, its regal texture-rich visage is tough, reliable and capable of handling clay soil.

 Blooms mid-August–early October